Click for LARGER photo or HUGE (high resolution) photo

 View from a low angle, near the main waterfall, from southwest.

-Right above the waterfall is the south end of the living room.
-The cantilevered levels and terraces as well as the stone walls echo the ledges below, giving an impression of the house being an organic part of the rock formations and that the house "fits" in its natural setting.
 The stream flows in front of the house, from right to left in the photo (and under part of the cantilevered living room and terraces), but breaks at an angle away from the house at the upper falls, creating the illusion of water flowing out from the house itself.

-Click here for a LARGER version of the photo (766x599 pixel, 120k).
-Click here (or on the picture above) for a HUGE (high resolution) version of the photo (3478X2800 pixel, 4.3mb).
+Click here for a page with a LARGER version of the photo (766x599 pixel, 120k).
+Click here (or on the picture above) for a HUGE (high resolution) version of the photo (3478x2800 pixel, 4.3mb).

 Without drawing on tradition, without relying on precedent, Fallingwater was created by Frank Lloyd Wright as a declaration that in nature man finds his spiritual as well as his physical energies, that a harmonious response to nature yields the poetry and joy that nourish human living.